MicrosoftDocs/visualstudio-docs/subscriptions/assign-license.md

 For groups of users, you have choices for how you assign subscriptions.
 + You can assign subscriptions one at a time.
 + You can also quickly and easily upload lists of subscribers and their subscription information using the [Bulk add](assign-license-bulk.md) feature.
-+ If your organization uses Microsoft Microsoft Entra ID (Entra ID), you can [use Entra ID groups to assign subscriptions](./assign-license-bulk.md#use-entra-id-groups-to-assign-subscriptions) to groups of users.
++ If your organization uses Microsoft Entra ID (Entra ID), you can [use Entra ID groups to assign subscriptions](./assign-license-bulk.md#use-entra-id-groups-to-assign-subscriptions) to groups of users.

 ## Add a single subscriber